Indcader56/N-body-Sim/README.md

                           controls.

 Button Two (plus icon) - When clicked on, it allows the user to
+                         select certain sub buttons like orbit
-                         place bodies and by dragging shoot them in a certain direction.
+                         and shoot which allow the user to place bodies in orbit and shoot them respectively

-Button Three (minus icon) - Allows the user to delete bodies by
+Button Three (minus icon) - Opens up sub buttons which allow the user
-                            clicking on them.
+                            to either delete certain bodies or clear out the entire area.

 V - Enables/disables gui

-P - Pauses and plays the simulation
+Q - Pauses and plays the simulation

 T - Enables/disables trails

+B - Enables the Background :D

+P - Deletes everything (alternative to the GUI button)

 Space - Adds a bunch of random bodies